Home / Pre-Order / Pre-Order Retailers Guide

 Third-Party Retailers — Physical Copies

 Amazon.
 The default for most North American physical pre-orders.
 Amazon's Prime members typically get release-day delivery at no extra cost.
 Amazon has historically offered Pre-Order Price Guarantee — if the price drops between pre-order and launch, you pay the lower price.
-For collector's edition tiers, Amazon tends to be the easiest to actually receive (versus GameStop, which sometimes oversells physical CE allocations).
+For physical copies, Amazon tends to be the easiest to actually receive (versus GameStop, which sometimes oversells physical CE allocations).

 GameStop.
 Strong on retailer-exclusive pre-order bonuses for major launches.
 GTA V had GameStop-exclusive in-game items, and GTA 6 is highly likely to follow that pattern.
-Downside: GameStop's physical CE allocation has historically been limited, and they've had distribution problems on prior Rockstar collector's editions.
-Reserve early or accept the risk.
+Downside: GameStop's physical CE allocation has historically been limited, and they've had distribution problems on prior Rockstar physical releases.
+Worth noting the stakes are lower this time: the box holds a download code, not a disc, so a late shipment costs you a week, not a scarce object.

 Best Buy.
 The retailer at the center of the May 17 pre-order leak — which itself signals Best Buy has been in active discussions with Take-Two about distribution.
 Best Buy has historically offered Total Tech (formerly My Best Buy Elite) members 20% off pre-orders, though this program has been wound down.
 For US buyers, Best Buy remains a reliable physical fulfillment option.